thedankoe/sitebird/src/posts/why-seo-is-so-important/why-seo-is-so-important-for-small-businesses-in-2019.md

 ![Measuring content growth analytics](why-seo-is-so-important-for-small-businesses-in-2019.jpg 'Measuring content growth analytics')

-As a local business owner you understand that you have one huge source of competition, corporate chains.
-With this, it's extremely important to stand out as a small business, you'll need your business to catch the eye.
+As a small business owner you understand that you have one huge source of competition, corporate chains.
+With this, it's extremely important to stand out, you'll need your business to catch the eye.
 What better place to do this than on the web?
 This is where local SEO comes into play.

 In the internet driven world we live in today, SEO gives you the perfect way to get your business noticed and more importantly, get more customers.
 How?
 According to Bradley Shaw at SEO Expert, [88% of consumer local business searches on mobile either call or visit the business within 24 hours, 46% of all searches on Google are seeking local information, and 97% searched online to find a local business](https://www.seoexpertbrad.com/local-seo-stats/).

 That alone is extremely convincing, just imagine the potential for your small business with these statistics alone.
 The internet is the best place by far for attracting new customers and making them lifelong customers because of your outstanding service or product.

-There’s no doubt that an effective internet marketing strategy can help you catch the eye and as far as internet marketing strategies go, there’s probably none more powerful than SEO.
+There’s no doubt that an effective internet marketing strategy can help you get more customers and as far as internet marketing strategies go, there’s probably none more powerful than SEO.

 If you want to take your local business to the next level, you need to get yourself some SEO.
-Lucky for you, we're in the mood to give you the tools to do this.
-Interested in affordable SEO consulting or having SEO done for you, [we offer streamlined packages that get your business ranking](https://www.seo-bird.com/services).
+An absolute must have component of SEO are content articles targeted towards a specific keyword (that you actually have the ability to rank for).
+[We offer fully optimized content articles and social media posts in bulk!](https://www.leadbird.io).
 Here's why SEO is a must have for your business.

 ## What is SEO?